turbot/steampipe-mod-aws-thrifty/README.md

 powerpipe control run long_running_ec2_instances
 ```

-- Note: When using environment variables, if the variable is defined in `steampipe.spvars` or passed in through the command line, either of those will take precedence over the environment variable value.
-For more information on variable definition precedence, please see the link below.

 These are only some of the ways you can set variables.
 For a full list, please see [Passing Input Variables](https://powerpipe.io/docs/build/mod-variables#passing-input-variables).

 ### Common and Tag Dimensions